abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 This tutorial has been tested using Debian 11.

-Once you have your home server set up.
-Its now time to start utilizing it.
+Follow [this](https://habet.dev/blog/raspberry-pi-encrypted-boot-with-ssh/) guide to set up a an encrypted server.
+It's now time to start utilizing it.
 In this guide we will be setting up Nextcloud.

 Nextcloud is a free (Open Source) Dropbox-like software.
 The project is written in PHP and JavaScript.
 It supports many database systems such as MySQL/MariaDB, PostgreSQL, Oracle Database and SQLite.